admacpherson/admacpherson.github.io/README.md

 <br>
 <i>
 Update: I've included a data visualization project I completed abroad at the University of Roehampton (London, England).
 It features 10 data vizzes from a common dataset – The UK National School Survey Project – made in Tableau and with descriptions underneath.
-I have not yet integrated it with the main page but it can be found at <a href="https://andrewm.tech/vizzes" target="_blank">andrewm.tech/vizzes</a>.
+It is not yet fully integrated but can be found at <a href="https://andrewm.tech/vizzes" target="_blank">andrewm.tech/vizzes</a>.
 </i>
 </p>